-Liberty Media entered into the 2019 Maffei Employment Agreement with Mr. Maffei, effective December 13, 2019.
-The arrangement provides for a five year employment term beginning January 1, 2020 and ending December 31, 2024, with an annual base salary of \$3 million (with no contracted increase) and a one-time cash commitment bonus of \$5 million, an annual target cash performance bonus equal to \$17 million (with payment subject to the achievement of one or more performance metrics as determined by the applicable company's compensation committee with respect to its allocable portion), upfront awards (with an aggregate grant date fair value of \$90 million to be granted in two equal tranches) and annual equity awards with an aggregate target grant date fair value of \$17.5 million.
+Liberty Media entered into the 2019 Maffei Employment Agreement with Mr. Maffei, effective December 13, 2019, which covered the terms of Mr. Maffei's employment during the five year employment term beginning January 1, 2020, which ended December 31, 2024.
+Under the 2019 Maffei Employment Agreement, Mr. Maffei received an annual base salary of \$3 million (with no contracted increase), an annual target cash performance bonus equal to \$17 million (with payment subject to the achievement of one or more performance metrics as determined by the applicable company's compensation committee with respect to its allocable portion), Upfront Awards (as defined below) (with an aggregate grant date fair value of \$90 million to be granted in two equal tranches) and annual equity awards with an aggregate target grant date fair value of \$17.5 million.
+Although Mr. Maffei would have been entitled to certain severance benefits and the vesting of certain equity awards in connection with certain terminations of employment that occurred during the term of the 2019 Maffei Employment Agreement, Mr. Maffei was not entitled to, and did not receive any severance in connection with stepping down, effective following the close of business on December 31, 2024 at the end of the term of the 2019 Maffei Employment Agreement.